-Due to the commercial sensitivity of the Plasback data, there is only limited information on their activities and performance.
-The most recent figures provided are that 4,000 tonnes of bale wrap and silage sheet was collected by Plasback in the past year, being 40% of the approximately 10,000 tonnes of bale and silage plastic put out into the market in 2019 - refer Price Waterhouse Cooper (PwC) report September 2020.
-This currently leaves the majority of this plastic being disposed of in a less environmentally appropriate way.
-Note that the data does not state whether the 4000 tonnes collected by Plasback is wet or dry weight.
-If it is wet weight, then the amount of actual bale wrap and silage sheet plastic collected will be significantly less than 40% of all bale wrap and silage sheet put into the market in 2019.
+Due to the commercial sensitivity of much of the data, there is only limited information on Plasback's activities and performance.
+The most recent figures provided are that 4,000T of bale wrap was collected by Plasback in the past year, being 40% of the approximately 10,000 of bale and silage wrap put out into the market in 2019 - refer Price Waterhouse Cooper (PwC) report September 2020.
+This currently leaves the majority of this plastic being disposed of inappropriately.
 The GPSS has its focus on farmers, growers, and farm contractors who are unwilling or maybe cannot afford to pay for a private operator to collect their farm plastics.
 The GPSS provides for an equitable approach by providing a free nationwide service funded through producer fees.